Phi Phi Islands: Turtle Rock / Maya Wall

 If you now carry on along the reef you will find there are some channels decorated with colourful corals and Gorgonian Sea Fans.
 There are enough here to please even the most demanding photographer.
 Moreover, by now you should have come across one or more of the resident turtles, and if you’re lucky, a Clown Triggerfish.

-The Dive Guide will usually keep heading South on the reef until you see an overhang formed in the rocks.
+You Dive Guide will usually keep heading South on the reef until you see an overhang formed in the rocks.
 The Divemaster will have a careful look here as there is a chance to find turtles sleeping in the shadows.

 Can Rebreather Divers dive at Turtle Bay and Maya Bay?